Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Suzanne's hair normally, before testing the products ©Yours.co.uk

 As for the cause of hair loss in menopause, hormonal fluctuations are unsurprisingly the reason.
 The drop in oestrogen and progesterone can shrink the hair follicle and so for some women cause growth of thinner hair strands, resulting in overall hair thinning.
 This can occur on the top of the head, or in my case on the front and sides.
-According to celebrity hairdresser Michael Douglas, hair loss can start with the peri-menopause - the stage before menopause when your hormone levels change and cause various symptoms.
+According to celebrity hairdresser Michael Douglas, hair loss can start with peri-menopause - the stage before menopause when your hormone levels change and cause various symptoms.

 “It doesn’t happen to everybody but it can be quite common,” he explained.
 “As your body produces less of the female hormones, the male hormones start to become more active and this can result in a shrinkage of the hair follicle producing a thinner strand of hair.
-Getting on HRT early during peri- menopause can help with minimising this.
-Obviously HRT is not for everyone so I would suggest seeking help from a menopause specialist.”
+Getting on HRT early during peri-menopause can help with minimising this.
+Obviously, HRT is not for everyone so I would suggest seeking help from a menopause specialist.”

 In agreement is another celebrity hairdresser, Jonathan Andrew.
-“There are numerous challenges for hair during the menopause, but I would say the main one is that hair can lose its volume and can become finer due to shedding, which for a lot of women can be frustrating,” he explains.
+“There are numerous challenges for hair during menopause, but I would say the main one is that hair can lose its volume and can become finer due to shedding, which for a lot of women can be frustrating,” he explains.
 “Hair can damage easier too, as oestrogen levels decrease which is a big factor in hair growth and health – so it might not get past a certain length, or it feels more brittle, and you see more shed in the shower and on your clothes.”
-To combat this, he often advises his clients to eat omega rich foods like eggs, avocado, seeds, nuts and fish.
+To combat this, he often advises his clients to eat omega-rich foods like eggs, avocado, seeds, nuts and fish.
 And he suggests having regular trims to keep the hair looking thicker.

 How we tested the best shampoos for menopausal hair